orthanc-mirrors/orthanc-book/Sphinx/source/plugins/dicomweb.rst

       "WadoRoot" : "/wado",       // Root URI of the WADO-URI (aka.
-WADO) API "Ssl" : false,              // Whether HTTPS should be used for subsequent WADO-RS requests "QidoCaseSensitive" : true, // For QIDO-RS server, whether search is case sensitive (since release 0.5) "Host" : "localhost"        // Hard-codes the name of the host for subsequent WADO-RS requests (deprecated) }
+WADO) API "Ssl" : false,              // Whether HTTPS should be used for subsequent WADO-RS requests "QidoCaseSensitive" : true, // For QIDO-RS server, whether search is case sensitive (since release 0.5) "Host" : "localhost",       // Hard-codes the name of the host for subsequent WADO-RS requests (deprecated) "StudiesMetadata" : "Full", // How study-level metadata is retrieved ("Full" or "MainDicomTags", since 1.1) "SeriesMetadata" : "Full"   // How series-level metadata is retrieved ("Full" or "MainDicomTags", since 1.1) }
   }